 Anyone who obtains a Residence Permit through an Expression of Interest also has the right to Family Reunification.
 After receiving your residence permit, you can schedule an appointment at AIMA for your family members.
 This process follows the same rules as regular Family Reunification.
 If you do not receive your residence permit within 90 days, we advise contacting AIMA to request a status update.

-Frequently Asked Questions About the Expression of Interest
+Frequently Asked Questions About Portugal Cancelled Expression of Interests

 What is an Expression of Interest (EOI)?